 Date and walnut porridge

 This porridge recipe is made without milk, so it’s a good option if you’re dairy intolerant or even just running low on milk.
 The oats are cooked with chopped dates and walnuts to give them their flavor and sweetness, and you can serve with a chopped banana to make it more filling.

 Dried fruit compote and yoghurt

-If you have ended up a surplus of dried fruit after Christmas you can turn raisins, sultanas, apricots, prunes and other dried fruit into this tasty slightly spiced compote to serve with yoghurt or porridge.
+If you've ended up with a surplus of dried fruit after Christmas you can turn raisins, sultanas, apricots, prunes and other dried fruit into this tasty, slightly spiced compote to serve with yoghurt or porridge.
 You could even add a little brandy if you want to make it extra special.